smin95/smplot2/README.md

 # sesplot

-The goal of sesplot is to provide custom SES themes/colors for plotting data.
+sesplot provides themes/colors for plotting.
 Here are the SES functions:

 * 'ses_bar()': a SES custom theme that is useful for plotting bar graphs.
 It has no border.
 * 'ses_bar_border()': a SES custom theme that is useful for plotting bar graphs.
 It has a border and a horizontal grid.